 Our Math and Coding classes for Elementary students use hands-on and interactive learning approach

-Students in grades 2-4 spend most of the class time working with manipulatives, exploring a new math idea or problem-solving approach through an engaging story, and putting their new knowledge to application in individual and team problem-solving work.
+Students in grades 2-4 spend some of the class time working with manipulatives, exploring a new math idea or problem-solving approach through an engaging story, and putting their new knowledge to application in individual and team problem-solving work.

 Math and Coding classes for grades 5-6, while providing ample opportunity for hands-on explorations and class discussion, focus more on individual problem-solving and coding skills.

 All classes run for 1.5 hours, with breaks, as needed.